 7.4.
 Purchase Order

-8. INTERVIEW, TRAINING AND CERTIFICATION
+8. INTERVIEW, TRAINING, AND CERTIFICATION

 passing the interview, Sitemark will organize a training on the Sitemark operation process and Sitemark Platform.
-The Pilot will be requested to perform a Test flight in order to verify the training efficiency and hardware performance.
+The Pilot will be requested to perform a Test flight to verify the training efficiency and hardware performance.

 9. QUALITY REQUIREMENTS